chris-poed/kotlin-diary/challenges/01_fizzbuzz.md

 how to use Makers Wheels.](https://github.com/makersacademy/course/blob/main/labels/wheels.md)_

-In this exercise you will test-drive Fizzbuzz in Kotlin.
+In this exercise you will test-drive a Fizzbuzz function in Kotlin.

 - [Exercise](#exercise)
 - [Supporting Materials](#supporting-materials)